Question: In Massachusetts, how long do points remain on your driving record?

 - Minor traffic violation (such as speeding) 2 points

-With the SDIP system your first non-criminal minor traffic violation is not counted and thus will not be subject to a surcharge but after that if this method is used by your insurance company the points start to add up and the cost of your insurance will rise.
+With the SDIP system your first non-criminal minor traffic violation isn't counted and, thus isn't subject to a surcharge.
+But, after your first violation, if this method is used by your insurance company the points start to add up and the cost of your insurance will rise.
 Under the SDIP if you have no more than three surchargeable incidents over the past five years, one point will be removed for each violation, for every three years of safe driving.

 If you want more information on your Massachusetts' driving record contact the Massachusetts RMV directly.
 If you want to see if your insurance company follows the SDIP or has a points system of their own for surchargeable events, contact your insurance agent for this information.
 The state insurance regulator should also be able to give you information on your auto insurance provider's rating system since the rates must be filed with this state agency.